Clinical-Genomics/snippet_dev/README.md

 ## Credits

-nf-core/snippet was originally written by Rasmus Burge, Ramprasad Neethiraj, Jesper Eisfeldt.
+nf-core/snippet was originally written by Rasmus Burge, Ramprasad Neethiraj, Jesper Eisfeldt .

 We thank the following people for their extensive assistance in the development of this pipeline: